Battle of Gettysburg: Union reaction to the news of the victory

 The news of the Union victory electrified the North.
-A headline in The Philadelphia Inquirer proclaimed "VICTORY!
-WATERLOO ECLIPSED!"
+A headline in The Philadelphia Inquirer proclaimed, "Victory!
+Waterloo Eclipsed!"
 New York diarist George Templeton Strong wrote:

-However, the Union enthusiasm soon dissipated as the public realized that Lee's army had escaped destruction and the war would continue.
-Lincoln complained to Secretary of the Navy Gideon Welles that "Our army held the war in the hollow of their hand and they would not close it!"
-Brigadier General Alexander S. Webb wrote to his father on July 17, stating that such Washington politicians as "Chase, Seward and others," disgusted with Meade, "write to me that Lee really won that Battle!"
+Union enthusiasm soon dissipated, however, as the public realized that Lee's army had escaped destruction and the war would continue.
+Lincoln complained to Gideon Welles, his Secretary of the Navy, that "Our army held the war in the hollow of their hand and they would not close it!"
+Brigadier General Alexander S. Webb wrote to his father on July 17, stating that such Washington politicians as "Chase, Seward and others", disgusted with Meade, "write to me that Lee really won that Battle!"